hennessymatt/hennessymatt.github.io/_news/announcement_06.md

 ---

 Our paper on modelling the drying of poroelastic drops has been accepted in PRE.
-Here, we propose that the alignment of dessication fractures is controlled by the profile of the drop at the gel point.
+Here, we propose that the alignment of desiccation fractures is controlled by the profile of the drop at the gel point.